phueb/Zorro/README.md

 ## Test sentences

-Sentences are created using templates, filled with words from the 4K most frequent words in a custom version of the American-English CHILDES corpus.
+Sentences are created using templates, filled with custom, human-curated word lists.

 ## Organization